n4mlz/Cyrius/kernel/src/process/DESIGN.md

 - The scheduler invokes `attach_thread` / `detach_thread` whenever threads are created or torn down so the mapping between processes and `ThreadId`s stays in sync.
 - Duplicate attachment for the same thread is rejected via `ProcessError::DuplicateThread`, catching misuse early.
 - `thread_count` is a lightweight helper for statistics and debugging.
+- `address_space(pid)` clones the stored handle so scheduling and memory management components can operate on the same CR3 state.
 - Process lifetime management (e.g. reclaiming a process when its thread list becomes empty) is intentionally deferred.

 ## Address Space and ABI Considerations